katharinebeaumont/QMaze/README.md

 # QMaze

 Build a maze!
 Teach your robot to navigate the maze, by playing with Q Learning configuration.
-Q Learning is
+Q Learning is one approach to the problem of Reinforcement Learning.

 The basics: [see this great blog](http://mnemstudio.org/path-finding-q-learning-tutorial.htm).